dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 ## 1 - What to know before hand

-This is a post on using the Vector3 clamp method to clamp a vector between a min and max range.
+This is a post on using the Vector3 clamp methods to clamp a vector between a min and max range.
+And when doing so for this post at least I am sticking mainly with where there is to work with in the Vector3 prototype alone rather than looking into additional examples of this sort of thing.

 ## 2 - Basic example of the THREE.Vector3 clamp method.